-It is not beneficial to the ministry to give money or goods without the input of the STCH Ministries staff.
-Please consult with leadership who know where the greatest needs are and have the experience to facilitate giving in a manner which does not take away from dependence on God.
+It is not beneficial to the ministry to give money or goods of any kind to the Dominican people without the input of the Quisqueyana leadership and STCH Ministries staff.
+Please consult with leadership who know where the greatest needs are and have the experience to facilitate giving in a manner which does not take away from the Dominican Christian's dependence on God.
 If given through STCH Ministries, tax-deductible receipts can also be given.
 Again, please consult with staff to determine needs and procedures.